 - Short staffing.

 - Inadequate supervision.

 - Care providers with violent/impatient temperaments.

 - Unsafe/poor facility environment.

 - Employee "burn-out".

 - Substance abuse.

-- Learned behavior or living in an environment when the behavior is encountered.
+- Learned behavior or living in an environment where the behavior is encountered.

 - Psychological issues.

 Even though these issues have been proven to promote abusive or wrongful behavior, it does not justify the behavior.
-It is UNACCEPTABLE to treat clients in any manner that is unethical or abusive.
+It is UNACCEPTABLE to treat clients in any unethical or abusive way.